severdia/shakespeare-obsidian/scripts_source/markdown/Much Ado About Nothing/Act 1, Scene 2.md

 *Enter Leonato and an old man Antonio, brother to Leonato, meeting.*

 **LEON.**
-==1== How now, brother, where is my cousin, your son?
+==1==How now, brother, where is my cousin, your son?
 Hath he provided this music?

 **ANT.**
-==2== He is very busy about it.
+==2==He is very busy about it.
 But, brother, I can tell you strange news that you yet dreamt not of.

 **LEON.**
-==3== Are they good?
+==3==Are they good?

 **ANT.**
-==4== As the event stamps them, but they have a good cover; they show well outward.
+==4==As the event stamps them, but they have a good cover; they show well outward.
 The Prince and Count Claudio, walking in a thick-pleach’d alley in mine orchard, were thus much overheard by a man of mine.
 The Prince discover’d to Claudio that he lov’d my niece your daughter, and meant to acknowledge it this night in a dance; and if he found her accordant, he meant to take the present time by the top, and instantly break with you of it.

 **LEON.**
-==5== Hath the fellow any wit that told you this?
+==5==Hath the fellow any wit that told you this?

 **ANT.**
-==6== A good sharp fellow.
+==6==A good sharp fellow.
 I will send for him, and question him yourself.

 **LEON.**
-==7== No, no, we will hold it as a dream till it appear itself; but I will acquaint my daughter withal, that she may be the better prepar’d for an answer, if peradventure this be true.
+==7==No, no, we will hold it as a dream till it appear itself; but I will acquaint my daughter withal, that she may be the better prepar’d for an answer, if peradventure this be true.
 Go you and tell her of it.
 *(Several persons cross the stage.)*
-==8== Cousins, you know what you have to do.
+==8==Cousins, you know what you have to do.
 O, I cry you mercy, friend, go you with me, and I will use your skill.
 Good cousin, have a care this busy time.

 *Exeunt.*